andersoncoutinho/Travelling-Salesman-Problem/README.txt

 ./run.sh

-Inside the benchmark folder there's the "bm.exe" executable that calculates the mean time and mean cost of the values in the "bm.txt" file and prints them in a txt file named "bm_final.txt".
+Inside the benchmark folder there's the "bmMean" executable that calculates the mean time and mean cost of the values in the "bm.txt" file and prints them in a txt file named "bm_final.txt".
 To run it you need to open the terminal and type the following command line: